Revealing the Science Behind the Art of Storytelling

 What does this mean for marketers?
 As you probably know by now, branded content succeeds best when it goes well beyond product descriptions or technical explanations.
 Some brands engage in "femvertising" and link everything they do to women's empowerment.
 Others connect their core products to the environment - linking their brand to a sustainable, hopeful future.

-These strategies aren’t just ways to create a responsible image.
+These strategies are not just ways to create a responsible image.
 Stories built around them tap into our desire to share and make a difference.
 Done well, these stories turn purchases into socially meaningful actions.

 Tell a story that matches your brand's ambitions